NYPL/metadata-documentation/colophon/style-guide.md

 - Use page table of contents when 2 or more sections
 - If a page, generally avoid adding text beyond a sentence at the top otherwise TOC gets buried

-## See Also Section
-- If there are links to other relevant resources either within metadata-documentation or beyond, include a "See Also" section with each link as its own bullet point, i.e.
-  **See Also**
-  [Metadata Liaisons and Contacts 🔒](https://nypl.github.io/metadata-documentation/resources/glossary/#:~:text=nypl.org/work_orders%20%F0%9F%94%92-,See%20Also,for%20a%20complete%20list%20of%20research%20library%20division%20acronyms%20and%20names,-DIRES%20Onboarding%20Terms) for a complete list of research library division acronyms and names

 ## Links to Protected Documents
 - If linked to a document such as in Google Drive or Lair that are not publicly accessible, append the link's label with a 🔒

 ## Language
 - When referring to MSU, use "we," "us," "our," etc.; i.e. "contact **us**," "**our** preferred link structure is…," "**we** recommend"
 - When referring to NYPL, say "the Library"

+## See Also
+- [NYPL Writing Style Guide 🔒](https://lair.nypl.org/-/departments/external-affairs/communications-and-marketing/creative-services/nypl-writing-style-guide-english) for general guidelines for the creation of materials online or in print, about or on behalf of the Library